I’ve been making this Spicy Turkey Chili for many years. And it’s still one of my favorites!

 Of course you can add your favorite fixings on top.
 We like to add sour cream, shredded cheese and a sprinkle of cilantro.
 It’s a nice, comforting meal that is quite healthy too.

-Bonus for Weight Watchers members: this chili counts as zero Freestyle SmartPoints if you make the recipe as instructed.
+Bonus for Weight Watchers members: this chili counts as zero blue and purple SmartPoints if you make the recipe as instructed.
 Any additional toppings should be counted as extra points.
 It’s so filling and wonderful, that this recipe will make you very happy while following Weight Watchers!

 This is the perfect chili recipe for a cold winter day.
 I also enjoy making a big pot of this Spicy Turkey Chili at the beginning of the week and having it on hand for lunches all week long.